 What is equity crowdfunding and how does it work?

-Equity crowdfunding is a great alternative to traditional bank loans or business grants and supports.
+Equity crowdfunding is a great alternative to traditional bank loans or business grants and government startup support.
 It’s a way of raising money to set up your company or to finance your growing business.
 Under equity crowdfunding, equity in your company is offered to individual investors, usually through a crowdfunding company.

 Christopher Burge, of Spark Crowdfunding, explains how anyone can invest in or be invested in through crowdfunding.
 A crowdfunding company creates a market of both investors and businesses that need funding.
 They act as a facilitator to try and connect investors with high-growth companies.